MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    - If the connectivity issues persist, run the following steps to collect the networking logs

-      1. Open an elevated(admin) powerhsell prompt
+      1. Open an elevated(admin) PowerShell prompt

       2. Download and Run: `.\collect-networking-logs.ps1`